Italian Salsa Verde Shrimp and Rice

 Pro Tips

-Peel and devein the shrimp beforehand: If you purchase shell-on shrimp, clean it early so you have less to do when preparing dinner.
+Peel and devein the shrimp beforehand: If you purchase shell-on shrimp, clean them early so you have less to do when preparing dinner.

 Don't skip any base ingredients: It's a simple recipe, but each ingredient is essential to achieving its savory flavor.

-You can, but it’s best to add them at the very end just to warm through.
-Cooking pre-cooked shrimp too long can turn them rubbery.
+You can, but it's best to add them at the very end just to warm through.
+Cooking precooked shrimp for too long can make them rubbery.

 Refrigerator: Store in an airtight container in the fridge for up to 2 days.